alopez/nlu-class/index.md

 You can also seek additional help.
 We offer:

-- A weekly in-person office hour Fridays 2-3, starting week 3.
-Location TBD.
+- A weekly in-person office hour, starting week 3.
+Details announced weekly to course mailing list.
-- A weekly online office hour, Wednesdays 3-4, starting week 3.
-Details TBD.
+- A weekly online office hour, starting week 3.
+Details announced weekly to course mailing list.
 - A [piazza](https://piazza.com/ed.ac.uk/spring2018/infr11061/home) forum.
 The teaching team will monitor the forum for unanswered questions **once a day, Monday through Friday**, usually in the afternoon. **You are encouraged to answer other students' questions**,